 A written safety dossier must exist which demonstrates that the assessment procedure has been followed completely.
-The basis of safety for pilot scale operation to protect against all the credible failures should be clear and unambiguous.
+The basis of safety for pilot scale operation to protect against all the credible failures should be clear and unambiguous - as should the important procedural/engineering control measures in place as part of the basis of safety.